Logo

 Elaine Chao attended Syosset High School in Syosset, New York, in Nassau County on Long Island and was naturalized as a US citizen at the age of 19.

-Elaine Chao received a Bachelor of Arts degree in Economics from Mount Holyoke College in South Hadley, Massachusetts, in 1975.
+Elaine Chao received a Bachelor of Arts degree in Economics from Mount Holyoke College in South Hadley, Massachusetts.

-Elaine Chao received an MBA degree from Harvard Business School in 1979.
+Elaine Chao received an MBA degree from Harvard Business School.

-Elaine Chao was granted a White House Fellowship during the Reagan Administration and was then vice president, syndications at Bank of America.
+Elaine Chao was granted a White House Fellowship during the Reagan Administration.

 In 1986, Elaine Chao became Deputy Administrator of the Maritime Administration in the US Department of Transportation.

-Elaine Chao was the first Asian Pacific American to serve in any of these positions.
+Elaine Chao was the first Asian American to serve in any of these positions.

-Bush's administration, Elaine Chao worked for three years from 1993 to 1996 as president and CEO of United Way of America.
+Bush's administration, Elaine Chao worked from 1992 to 1996 as president and CEO of United Way of America.

-Elaine Chao was the first Asian Pacific American to hold that role.
+Elaine Chao was the first Asian American to hold that role.

 Elaine Chao is credited with returning credibility and public trust to the organization after a financial mismanagement scandal involving former president William Aramony.